Did you know that there are 31.4 million small businesses in the USA alone?

 Qualifying means the lead goes through a vetting process to ensure your product or service will be the right fit for them and that you can successfully help solve their problem.

-You can have a set of qualifying questions to ask during a call or via email, like we do at Hunter.
+You can have a set of qualifying questions your sales rep can ask during a call or via email to identify qualified leads, like we do at Hunter.
 Additionally, we have a form on our website to help capture inbound lead information with qualifying questions already built in.

-Outbound B2B Sales is when you, the business, reach out to another company within your target market to share about your product or services.
-This is usually done via cold outreach like an email campaign or phone calls.
+Outbound B2B sales is when you reach out to a company within your target market to share information about your products or services.
+This is usually done via cold email outreach or cold calling.

-To get started with cold outreach, using a prospecting tool can greatly help build a list of professional email addresses linked to the businesses you want to contact.
+To get started with cold outreach, using a prospecting tool can help you build a list of professional email addresses linked to the businesses you want to contact.